localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

         --localstack
 ```

-the tool attempts to connect to LocalStack.
+The tool attempts to connect to LocalStack.
 If it cannot, it temporarily adjusts the networking configuration of the application container until connectivity is reached.
-Once this occurs, it prints helpful suggestions on what changes were needed to make the connection.
-If this does not work, the tool is able to capture your Docker network topology to help us understand your networking layout.
+Once this occurs, it prints helpful suggestions on what changes are needed to make the connection.
+If this does not work, the tool can capture your Docker network topology to help us understand your networking layout.

 # Conclusion

 We hope that with this new functionality available today, accessing LocalStack should be considerably easier.
 By moving the DNS server into LocalStack and configuring spawned AWS compute environments to use it by default, your Lambda functions, ECS containers, and EC2 instances should already be able to access LocalStack at `localhost.localstack.cloud`.
-With a small change in configuration, your application containers will also be able to reach LocalStack at `localhost.localstack.cloud`.
+With a small configuration change, your application containers will also be able to reach LocalStack at `localhost.localstack.cloud`.

 If further customization is required, we have streamlined and expanded on configuring both LocalStack itself, as well as cosmetic URLs returned by services that may be required for more complex networking setups.